LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

 |7|	24/06/2016|	1	|3.5|	3.5	|11.9|	7.4|	18.5	|7.8	|9.8	|3.7|
 |7|	15/05/2017|	2|	3.5	|3.5|	11.8	|7.4	|18.1	|7.4	|9.8	|3.8|

-* Precipitation data: obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
+* **Precipitation data**: obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
 If alternative data sources are to be used instead, they must be in a .csv file, with columns indicating the duration of precipitation (s) and the precipitation intensity (mm/s).

 Example: